-These buckwheat pancakes are so fluffy, slightly nutty flavored and easy to make in 1 bowl!
-Totally vegan with a gluten free option.
+These vegan buckwheat pancakes are so fluffy, slightly nutty flavored and easy to make in 1 bowl!
 Perfect weekend breakfast food.

 Buckwheat flour is a whole grain flour and despite the name, is not related to wheat and is actually gluten free.
 It has a slightly nutty flavor and is wonderful in pancakes and other baked goods.
 It’s fairly high in protein and fiber.